Notarial Costs When Buying an Apartment – Full List of Fees

 How Much Does a Notary Cost When Buying an Apartment?
 Examples of Fees and Additional Charges

-The most important of these is the PCC tax (Civil Law Transaction Tax) for secondary market purchases, amounting to 2% of the property value.
-The notary collects this tax and transfers it to the tax office.
-The invoice also includes court fees, such as:
+The most important cost is the PCC tax (Civil Law Transaction Tax) for secondary market purchases, which amounts to 2% of the property value.
+It is collected by the notary and transferred to the tax office.
+While the invoice also includes court fees, such as:

-If the purchase is financed by a mortgage, additional fees apply for notarial deed copies required by the bank.
+Additionally, if the purchase is financed by a mortgage, extra notarial fees may apply.pies required by the bank.
 All these elements together make up the total cost of notarial services.

 How Much Does a Notary Cost When Buying a House – Rules and Additional Fees

-Buying a house involves similar formalities as purchasing an apartment, so the notarial fee calculation follows the same principles.
-The final notary cost depends on the property’s value and the range of actions needed to prepare the deed.
-Additional public charges such as ownership registration or mortgage entry are also important.
+Buying a house involves similar formalities as purchasing an apartment, so the notarial fee is calculated in the same way.
+It depends on the property value and the scope of services.
+While also including public charges such as ownership registration or a mortgage entry.

 Expert Real Estate – Comprehensive Support for Every Transaction

-Buying, selling, or renting real estate requires knowledge, experience, and a strong understanding of the market.
-Expert Real Estate offers full-service support, helping both private clients and investors make informed decisions.
-With professional property presentations, legal support, and an individual approach, every client can count on a safe and successful transaction.
+Buying, selling, or renting real estate requires knowledge and experience, so Expert Real Estate provides full-service support for both private clients and investors.
+With professional presentations, legal guidance, and an individual approach, every client can count on a safe and successful transaction.

 Our services cover various market segments, allowing offers to be tailored to different needs and expectations:

-- Apartments for sale – carefully selected listings from both the primary and secondary markets, suited to various budgets and preferences.
+• Apartments for sale – carefully selected listings from both the primary and secondary markets, so they suit various budgets and preferences.

-- Houses for sale – spacious residences, modern single-family homes, and estates, ideal for families and those who value comfort.
+• Houses for sale – spacious homes and modern residences, ideal for families, as well as those who value comfort.

-- Commercial properties for sale – attractive business locations supporting company growth.
+• Commercial properties for sale – attractive locations for business, which support company growth.

-- Apartments for rent – practical solutions for students, families, and individuals seeking flexibility without ownership.
+• Apartments for rent – practical solutions for students and families, as well as individuals seeking flexibility.

-- Houses for rent – functional and comfortable properties for those who want to enjoy the benefits of a house without long-term commitment.
+• Houses for rent – comfortable properties, for those who want the benefits of a house without long-term commitment.

-- Commercial spaces for rent – office, service, and retail properties suited to entrepreneurs in various sectors.
+• Commercial spaces for rent – office and retail units, suited for entrepreneurs across different sectors..

 Notary Costs When Buying a House or Apartment – Summary and Client Support

-Understanding what notarial and court fees are involved in property purchases helps you plan your budget and avoid unexpected costs during the final stages of the transaction.
-Thus, knowing how the notarial fee, PCC tax, and land register fees are calculated gives buyers a clearer picture of the entire process.
+Understanding notarial and court fees helps you plan your budget, and avoid unexpected costs at the final stage.
+Therefore, knowing how the notarial fee, PCC tax, and land register fees are calculated gives a clear view of the process.

-By choosing Expert Real Estate, clients receive not only reliable assistance with formalities but also professional support in selecting the best offer.
-It helps in completing the entire transaction smoothly and securely.
+By choosing Expert Real Estate, clients receive reliable support with formalities, as well as professional guidance in selecting the best offer, so the entire transaction runs smoothly and securely.